lazaroro-cell/Group_3_Baseball_Savant/README.md

 | Jacob D Lamothe | Code Editor/Checker + Video Editor + Presentation/Narration Lead | Checks code for mistakes/redundancies + statistical validation + Edits video at the end of project |
 | Rodolfo Lazaro | Visualization Designer | Tableau plots + checking visualizations |
 | Samir Soliman | Head Developer | Import data + write codes + statistical Validation/Model Evaluation + findings and write-up |

-## The next section will be deleted from our final report.

-## Current Steps for Checkpoint 2

-1. Complete KPI calculations in Python and update tables.
-2. Generate initial visualizations and save them in `output/`.
-3. Update README.md with insights from analysis.
-4. Commit and push updates to `Group_3_Checkpoint_2.0` branch regularly.
-5. Ongoing amendment of the final report (README.md).

-## Progress on the 8 Major Tasks

-1) We selected Option 1 — Baseball Savant MLB performance indicators.

-2) Repository created.Team are collaborating on GitHub (Commit → Pull → Push workflow is currently used)

-3) Data downloaded from baseballsavant.mlb.com

-4) Python & Tableau are currently used for analysis and visualizations: Scatter Plots for relationships between variables, Line Plots to show performance trends over years, Boxplots to visualize distributions of key metrics & Histograms for frequency distributions of variables.

-5) The team is working on KPIs and forecast:
-On-Base Percentage (OBP), Slugging Percentage (SLG), Isolated power, Batting avg. & Exit Velocity

-6) This README.md is Checkpoint 2 deliverable.

-7) The recorded video will show results with narration.

-8) The final report will be displayed in the README.md file on the repo landing page.

----